dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 labor to computation and the computational capacity of the human brain, which still outpaces the sum of all supercomputers on Earth.
-While user interface for the human brain is weak and requires years of conditioning, someone in a mental labor is essentially performing many of the same tasks that computers would.
+While user interface for the human brain is weak and requires years of conditioning, someone in a mental labor role is essentially performing many of the same tasks that computers would.
 The human brain is particularly good at identifying and correlating arbitrary data, which provide data-processing shortcuts to some solution.